-If the network cannot accept attach request including a PDN CONNECTIVITY REQUEST message with request type set to "handover of emergency bearer services" and with attach type not set to "EPS emergency attach", the UE shall perform the procedures as described in subclause 5.5.1.2.5.
+If the network cannot accept an attach request with attach type not set to "EPS emergency attach" and including a PDN CONNECTIVITY REQUEST message with request type set to "handover of emergency bearer services", the UE shall perform the procedures as described in subclause 5.5.1.2.5.
 Then if the UE is in the same selected PLMN or equivalent PLMN where the last attach request was attempted, the UE shall attempt EPS attach for emergency bearer services including the PDN CONNECTIVITY REQUEST message.

-If the attach request for initiating a PDN connection for emergency bearer services with attach type not set to "EPS emergency attach" fails due to abnormal case a) in subclause 5.5.1.2.6, the UE shall perform the actions as described in subclause 5.5.1.2.6 and inform the upper layers of the failure to access the network.
+If the attach request with attach type not set to "EPS emergency attach" for initiating a PDN connection for emergency bearer services fails due to abnormal case a) in subclause 5.5.1.2.6, the UE shall perform the actions as described in subclause 5.5.1.2.6 and inform the upper layers of the failure to access the network.